Home

 Dividends Paid

-Annualized Return
+Annualized Return (%)

-Calculator Results and and Computational Notes:
+Calculator Results and and Computational Notes

-The total value for without dividend reinvestment equals the final stock price multiplied by the initial number of shares added to the sum of all dividends paid.
+The total value without dividend reinvestment equals the final stock price multiplied by the initial number of shares added to the sum of all dividends paid.
 The number of shares is simply the initial number of shares.

-The total value for with dividend reinvestment equals the final stock price multiplied by the sum of the initial number of shares plus all dividend reinvestment shares.
+The total value with dividend reinvestment equals the final stock price multiplied by the sum of the initial number of shares plus all dividend reinvestment shares.
 The number of shares is the initial number of shares plus all the shares purchased with reinvested dividends.

-The dividends paid for without dividend reinvestment is the sum of yearly dividends paid on the initial number of shares.
+The dividends paid without dividend reinvestment is the sum of yearly dividends paid on the initial number of shares.

-The dividends paid for with dividend reinvestment is the sum of yearly dividends paid on the initial number of shares and the reinvested dividends shares.
+The dividends paid with dividend reinvestment is the sum of yearly dividends paid on the initial number of shares and the reinvested dividends shares.

 The annualized return for without and with dividend reinvestment is based on the value of the stock at the beginning of the first year (initial stock price multiplied by the initial number of shares) and the final value of the investment (Total Value).

-Related Articles:
+Related Calculators

-Dividend Reinvestment
+Dividend Reinvestment Backtest Calculator